Sales Managers Indexes

 Continue reading for analysis, charts and data...

-The March Survey of Indian Sales Managers reports yet another month of rapid economic growth.
-All growth related indexes are now reflecting strong expansion across a wide variety of business sectors.
+Indian Sales Managers reported another month of rapid economic growth in August.
+All growth related indexes are now reflecting strong expansion across a wide variety of business sectors

 Continue reading for analysis, charts and data...